zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	\bm{E_1} = \bm{E_i} + \bm{E_s},
 $$

 we know that its vector and scalar potentials satisfy the Helmholtz equations; thus, by linearity, Equation 17.36 remains applicable.
-In addition, thanks to Equation 15.6, we know the asymptotic behavior of the scattered field as \\(k r \to \infty\\).
+In addition, thanks to Equation 15.6, we know the asymptotic behavior of the scattered field as \\(k r \to \infin\\).
 As we compare it to Equation 17.52, it becomes clear that we must choose the spherical Bessel function of the third kind

 $$ \tag{17.140}
 	z_n^{(3)}(k r) = h_n^{(1)}(k r)